Gray Whale

 Gray whales have a hump and a ridge of sharp bumps along their backs, instead of a dorsal fin.
 They are a type of baleen whale, which means they filter food from the water through special bristly structures in their mouths.
 Gray whales stay close to shore and feed in shallow water.
 Their well-known migrations take them between feeding and breeding areas, swimming as much as 12,000 miles round trip.

-WWF supports a gray whale research team in the Gulf of California’s San Ignacio Lagoon—one of the best places in the world to see gray whales with their calves.
-The calm, warm waters of the lagoon are a safe place for young whales, free from predators like killer whales.
+The calm, warm waters of the lagoons are a safe place for young whales, free from predators like killer whales.
 Locals here affectionately call gray whales "friendly ones" as they have an unusual tendency to approach whale-watching boats and check out the occupants.

 Why They Matter